getbraincloud/braincloud-docs/docs/learn/1_key-concepts/authentication/external-authentication/index.md

 -   `useProfileId`: "string" (optional) - tells the system to use the specified `profileId` to look up the user's account.
 If specified, the external identity will not be persisted against the user's account
 -   `authPayload`: JSON map - allows the auth script to return additional information to the client for _successful_ logins
 -   `extraErrorJson`: JSON map - allows the auth script to return additional error context to the client for _unsuccessful_ logins
+-   `identityData`: JSON map - allows the auth script to set user's identity data, If `identityData` exists in the response, set it for that authentication type; if it exists but is empty, clear it; and if it’s not specified, preserve the existing values.